-This two year investment (2018 & 2019) recognises the importance of year to year climate variability as a major source of risk to grain grower profitability in the southern region.
-This applied RD&E project will work with the grains industry to improve the way we can communicate and use imperfect, though improving, seasonal climate forecast information.
+This two-year investment (2018 & 2019) recognised the importance of year-to-year climate variability as a major source of risk to grain grower profitability in the southern region.
+This applied Research Development and Extension (RD&E) project collaborated with the grains industry to improve the way we can communicate and use imperfect, though improving, seasonal climate forecast information.

 The project has three main components:

 - Extending the "The Break" seasonal forecast commentary to cover the whole GRDC southern region.
 This includes specific monthly products for each of South Australian, Victorian, and Tasmanian growers.

 - Working closely with about 20 advisors from South Australia, Victoria, and Tasmania through two workshops to explore if and how seasonal climate forecasts can be better incorporated into the management of grain farms.